new zealand post was in a unique position during the height of the COVID-19 pandemic.

 To strike the right balance, NZ Post tapped into reliable resources to ensure it could serve people across the country and protect its workforce and their families.

-As an essential service, NZ Post had to ensure the protection of all its workers, especially those on the frontline, during the various stages of lockdown.
-The challenge for the organisation was multi-layered, but the key to its operation was keeping the entire workforce informed and safe while they delivered goods across the country.
+As an essential service, NZ Post had to protect all its workers, especially those on the frontline, during the various stages of lockdown.
+The challenge for the organisation was multi-layered, but the key to its operation was keeping the entire workforce informed and safe while delivering goods across the country.
 “I don’t think anyone expected exactly how the pandemic would play out,” NZ Post Head of Talent Management and Sourcing Jonathan Later says.
 The spike in eCommerce activity put extra stress on the delivery network, and NZ Post had to put the safety of its people first, followed by service.”

-With access to workers from companies with similar values to NZ Post, Later says they were able to get them trained up quickly to meet the needs of their customers.
+With access to workers from companies with similar values to NZ Post, Later says they were able to get them trained quickly to meet their customers' needs.

 The organisation also decided to implement a COVID hardship grant that employees could access across the business.
-Later explains, “That pool of funds can be made available to any employee who is able to demonstrate they have experienced financial hardship, because of COVID.
-Although many of our people are not the only breadwinner in their household, we know that financial hardship can come in lots of different ways.
-So being able to show some extra Aroha, or kindness to the workforces is really important.”
+Later explains, “That pool of funds can be made available to any employee who can demonstrate they have experienced financial hardship because of COVID.
+Although many of our people are not the only breadwinner in their households, we know that financial hardship can come in many different ways.
+So showing some extra Aroha, or kindness to the workforce is important.”

 “We call them Te Toho Ngakau Aroha Awards, reflecting the kindness and the support that people have shown throughout this period,”

-Randstad’s research found that 26% of employers believe there will be a huge demand for jobs in their sector following COVID, which will create more competition among talent.
+Randstad’s research found that 26% of employers believe there will be a massive demand for jobs in their sector following COVID, which will create more competition among talent.

 “Those are the questions that are front of mind for people, whether they have just entered the workforce or are senior executives,” Mr Later says.
-“We’ve got to be able to answer those really crisply, and authentically."
+“We’ve got to be able to answer those crisply and authentically."